MartynasGit/cms/Readme.md

 ## About

-- Website is made to view your page.
-And manage it as admin.
+- Website is made to view your page as client, and manage it as admin.
 - Application is made with PHP, HTML, MySQL Workbench.
 - For style used Boostrap and raw CSS.
 - Used aplication-level dependency manager - Composer.
-- Also uses database with Object–relational mapper called Doctrine.
+- Uses database with Object–relational mapper called Doctrine.
-- To make CRUD operations app has admin section.(to reach admin type http://localhost/cms/Admin)

 ## Features:

-- Application renders page for user.
+- Application lets view page content for user.
-- Intuitively navigate through pages with navigation bar.
+- Have admin section.

-- For admin section is protected with login.
+- Admin section is protected with login.
 - Admin section, gives rights such as:
+- Ability to see page contents.
 - Ability to create, delete pages.
-- Edit page content.
+- Ability to edit page content.
-- Renders contents of page.

 ## Install and how to open.